DheerajMahra/star-to-joke/README.md

  😂 [varchasvipandey](https://github.com/varchasvipandey)  => Why do scuba divers fall backwards into the water?
 Because if they fell forwards they’d still be in the boat.

  😂 [chetanraj](https://github.com/chetanraj)  => What do you call an eagle who can play the piano?
 Talonted!

+ 😂 [deepakr-28](https://github.com/deepakr-28)  => Did you hear about the hungry clock?
+It went back four seconds.